EU AI Act: A First Look at Europe’s AI Regulation

 Under this European AI regulation, the EU users of AI gain rights and knowledge over how those systems work, whereas businesses producing or relying on AI technology will be expected to follow various obligations and guidelines.

-However, the act wouldn’t apply to private or non-professional use.
-The act also exempts any AI systems exclusively developed and used for military purposes.
+However, the act doesn’t apply to private or non-professional use.
+It also exempts any AI systems exclusively developed and used for military purposes.

 How Will the EU AI Act Be Enforced?

-Under the current version of the European AI Act, enforcement will be left up to the national surveillance authorities, but an autonomous AI Board will supervise the act itself.
+Enforcement of the EU AI Act is left up to the national surveillance authorities, but an autonomous AI Board will supervise the act itself.

 The proposed AI Board would specifically oversee consistent application and enforcement of the act across the 27 member states.